-I received my PhD degree in 2017 from the University of Coimbra, Portugal, where I developed research on the role of sirtuins in mitochondrial function and dynamics in neurodegenerative models.
-During the following year I was involved in a project in collaboration with Teva Pharmaceutical Industries exploring mitochondria-ER signaling, which brought me to a research group working in this subject at KI.
+I joined Maria Ankarcrona group at Karolinska Institutet as a postdoctoral researcher in 2018.
+I received my PhD degree from the University of Coimbra, Portugal, where I developed research on the role of sirtuins (particularly SIRT1 and SIRT3) in mitochondrial function and dynamics in neurodegenerative models.
+After finishing my PhD in 2017, I was involved in a project in collaboration with Teva Pharmaceutical Industries that aimed to evaluate the potential neuroprotective role of molecules affecting mitochondria-endoplasmic reticulum signaling platform, which brought me to my current research group.

 Academic honours, awards and prizes

 2020 | Awarded with StartNeuro funding for postdoctoral researchers

 2016 | Awarded with IBRO International Travel Grant Funding Program

 2012 | Best poster presentation in 2nd PF2MUC Symposium, University of Coimbra

 2011 | ‘Prémio UTAD’, graduated with better grade in 2009/2010 school year in School of Life Sciences and Environment, University of Trás-os-Montes e Alto Douro